 CinemaClown’s review published on Letterboxd :

-You don’t really need to be F1 racing fan or even be aware of what actually goes on in that sport to truly appreciate this film because what it depicts in its two hours of runtime isn’t something that is exclusive to this particular sport.
+You don’t really need to be an F1 racing fan or even be aware of what actually goes on in the sport to truly appreciate this film because what it depicts in its two hours of runtime isn’t something that's exclusive to its arena.
 This story is about how our rivals sometimes bring out the best in us when we've got something to defend or overcome.
-One of the best sports dramas to come out in recent years, Rush is a surprisingly good & highly satisfying ride that delivers the goods in just the right doses with its vibrant pace, intense action, arresting music & solid performances from its lead actors.
+One of the best sports dramas to come out in recent years, Rush is a surprisingly good & highly satisfying ride that delivers the goods in just the right doses with its vibrant pace, kinetic action, arresting music & solid performances from its lead actors.

 Based on true events, Rush is an ingenious recreation of 1976 Formula One season and recounts the intense F1 racing rivalry between James Hunt & Niki Lauda.
 Hunt is a gifted but cocky British playboy who prefers to live each day to its fullest & gets his kicks from the fear of death when on the racetrack while Lauda is a proud but calculating F1 racer who prefers taking his job seriously and relies on his technical knowledge of this sport, disciplined professionalism & precision timing.
 Their rivalry begins in the 1970 Formula 3 race & intensifies in the later years as both become highly obsessed with outperforming the other one, resulting in a rivalry that eventually made them legends.